nplan-io/ml_paper_club/README.md

 ## Next meetup's paper ##

-- [13/07/2023] Arvid presents [Expectation Propagation for Approximate Bayesian Inference](https://tminka.github.io/papers/ep/minka-ep-uai.pdf) By Thomas P Minka
+- [20/07/2023] Arvid presents [TrueSkill: A Bayesian skill rating system](https://www.microsoft.com/en-us/research/wp-content/uploads/2007/01/NIPS2006_0688.pdf) By Ralf Herbrich, Tom Minka, Thore Graepel

 FOR IN-PERSON SESSIONS: For those who want to join in person.
 Please go to the reception at our office building (133 Whitechapel High St, London E1 7PT) and say you are here for a meeting with nPlan IN MEETING ROOM 4 IN THE BASEMENT.
 IF YOU ARE ATTENDING IN PERSON PLEASE RSVP ON OUR [MEETUP PAGE](https://www.meetup.com/ML-Paper-Club/) SO WE CAN GET A HEADCOUNT FOR FOOD AND DRINKS.